freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-229-four-representations-using-squares.md

 Similarly, we find that $88201 = {99}^2 + {280}^2 = {287}^2 + 2 × {54}^2 = {283}^2 + 3 × {52}^2 = {197}^2 + 7 × {84}^2$.

 In 1747, Euler proved which numbers are representable as a sum of two squares.
-We are interested in the numbers n which admit representations of all of the following four types:
+We are interested in the numbers $n$ which admit representations of all of the following four types:

 $$\begin{align}
   & n = {a_1}^2 + {b_1}^2  \\\\